jappeace/jappeaceApplication/content/cabal-exact-print.md

 This instantly solved the tests for sections.
 Which was a good result!

-Then there is a long list of features we need to support, such as comments, common stanzas, better comma support, and conditional branches.
+However, there is still a long list of features we need to support, such as comments, common stanzas, better comma support, and conditional branches.
-Exact printing comments are hard, because cabal just filters them now instead of parsing them. so the parser needs to be modified as well.
+Exact printing comments are hard, because currently cabal filters them instead of parsing them. so the parser needs to be modified as well.
 Fortunately someone has already done some [preliminary work](https://github.com/haskell/cabal/pull/9436/commits/d752e49e526a377f1ec96a37660e0fd9b88cb5e0) on that,